esad260/forum/README.md

 ## Usage

-After setting up, in the phpMyAdmin you have to insert data to the categories table in order to create topics.
+After setting up, in the phpMyAdmin you have to insert data to the categories table in order to create topics adn have categories.

 - This can be done by going in `phpMyAdmin`.
 - Going into `categories` table